+Repurchases of our common stock may be made from time to time on the open market (including through 10b5-1 plans) or through privately negotiated transactions.
 In 2020 we repurchased approximately 9.6 million shares of our common stock, using approximately \$120 million of holding company resources.
-As of June 30, 2021, we had \$291 million of authorization remaining to repurchase our common stock through the end of 2021 under a share repurchase program approved by our Board of Directors in January 2020.
-Repurchases may be made from time to time on the open market (including through 10b5-1 plans) or through privately negotiated transactions.
-The repurchase program may be suspended for periods or discontinued at any time.
-Due to the uncertainty caused by the COVID-19 pandemic, we had temporarily suspended stock repurchases but intend to resume them in the third quarter.
+After suspending stock repurchases due to the uncertainty caused by the COVID-19 pandemic, in the third quarter of 2021, we repurchased approximately \$150 million of holding company resources.
+As of September 30, 2021, we had \$141 million of authorization remaining to repurchase our common stock through the end of 2021 under a share repurchase program approved by our Board of Directors in January 2020.
+In October 2021, our Board approved an additional \$500 million stock repurchase authorization, which expires at the end of 2023.
 If any additional capital contributions to our subsidiaries were required, such contributions would decrease our holding company cash and investments.
 As described in our Current Report on Form 8-K filed with the SEC on February 11, 2016, MGIC borrowed \$155 million from the Federal Home Loan Bank of Chicago.
 This is an obligation of MGIC and not of our holding company.